 Rates of AIDS diagnoses explode across the U.S.

-With stigma and prejudice running rampant in the country, the Reagan administration had little incentive to do anything about AIDS, despite the fact that thousands were dying and rates of diagnoses were exploding in major U.S. cities.
-From 1985 to 1986, there was a 89% increase in AIDS cases.
+With stigma and prejudice running rampant in the country, the Reagan administration had little incentive to do anything about the AIDS crisis, despite the fact that thousands were dying and rates of diagnoses were exploding in major U.S. cities.
+From 1985 to 1986, there was an 89% increase in AIDS cases.
 In other words, more Americans were diagnosed with AIDS in 1985 than all previous years combined.
 On average, people died 15 months after being diagnosed.

 Presidential inaction continued to drag on.
 In fact, the CDC recognized how dangerous AIDS was to the country as a whole, but was stonewalled by the White House from implementing disease prevention efforts.